 First things first, you need to know what to aim for.
-We’d suggest starting on the lower end of a high-protein diet (0.6kg of protein per pound of body weight).
+We’d suggest starting on the lower end of a high-protein diet (0.6g of protein per pound of body weight).
 First, weigh yourself.
 Then, multiply your weight in pounds by 0.6—this will give you your daily protein goal in grams.
 For example, someone who is 10 stone (140lbs) should calculate 0.6 x 140, which equals 84g of protein per day.

-While we don’t necessarily advocate for strict nutrition tracking, it’s important to make sure you don’t overdo it on the protein.
-It can be useful to track your food via a nutrition app, at least for the first couple of weeks.
-This way, you’ll gain a better idea of what you need to eat to meet your protein goal and ensure you don’t get too protein-happy!
+While we don’t necessarily advocate for strict nutrition tracking, the high-protein diet risks listed above means it’s important to make sure you don’t overdo it on the protein.
+It can be useful to track your food via a nutrition app (try MyFitnessPal or Chronometer), at least for the first couple of weeks.
+This way, you’ll gain a better idea of the quantity of high-protein foods you’ll need to eat to meet your daily protein goal, whilst ensuring you don’t get overly protein-happy.

 Rather than focusing solely on quantity, focus on the quality and quantity of your protein.
 Processed meats like chicken nuggets, breaded meats and lunch meats are often loaded with salt and additives.
-Instead, opt for natural, unprocessed protein sources such as fish, lean meat, eggs, nuts, seeds, grains, tofu, beans and lentils.
+Instead, opt for natural, unprocessed protein sources such as fish, lean meat, eggs, nuts, seeds, grains, tofu, beans and lentils whenever you can.

-If you’re looking to lose weight on a high-protein diet, it’s worth paying attention to carbs, too.
-Fibrous carbs, such as fruit and vegetables, are more nutrient-dense and filling than starchy and sugary refined carbs.
-Find out more by reading our lowdown on carbs and low-carb alternatives articles.
+If you’re looking to lose weight on a high-protein diet, paying attention to your carbohydrate and sugar intake could help to speed up your progress.
+Fibrous carbs, such as fruit and vegetables, are more nutrient-dense and filling than starchy and sugary refined carbs, which can further help to reduce your appetite and prevent overeating.
+You can find out more in our lowdown on carbs and low-carb alternatives articles.

 If you suddenly increase the protein content of your diet, it’s all too easy to let your fibre and fat intake take a hit.
-Make sure to eat a generous portion of fibre (vegetables, as well as plant-based proteins like chickpeas and lentils etc) and a small portion of healthy fats (nuts, seeds, olives, avocados, cheese, fatty fish, eggs etc) with every meal.
+Make sure to eat a generous portion of fibre (vegetables, as well as plant-based proteins like chickpeas and lentils etc) and a small portion of healthy fats (nuts, seeds, olives, avocados, cheese, fatty fish, eggs etc) with every meal to prevent nutritional deficiencies.

 If you work full-time or lead a particularly busy lifestyle, you might find it difficult to reach your protein goals on a daily basis.
-In these instances, you might consider adding a protein powder to your routine.
-It makes sense, after all; a convenient dose of protein, with minimal prep time.
+In these instances, you might consider adding a protein powder to your routine for a convenient dose of protein, with minimal prep time.

 But don’t settle for any old protein shake.
 Most of them are chockablock with sugar and artificial sweeteners, as well as an endless list of additives, gums, preservatives and emulsifiers that you can barely pronounce.
 While these types of protein powders may provide a good amount of protein, they typically have a distinct lack of other essential nutrients, like fibre and healthy fats.